 Best Time to Invest in Gold

-There is no wrong or a right time to start with gold as an investment.
+There is no wrong or the right time to start with gold as an investment.
 It is better it invest in gold for a long period of time to average out the cost of purchase.
 To make things simpler, understanding the trend by checking the rates of gold online on regular basis is very important.
 Fundamental analysis can be done i.e. the macroeconomic situation (GDP growths, interest rates, inflation, productivity, etc.) can be analyzed.
-Also, the performance of gold can be compared to the stocks.
+Also, the performance of gold can be compared to stocks.